Macrometacorp/docs/docs/photoniq/prerendering/get-started-prerendering.md

 Before leveraging the caching capabilities of Dynamic Prerendering service, you must first define your origin, which is the site that you want it to prerender.
 This step is crucial as it allows the system to understand the source of the pages and how they should be cached for optimal performance.

-- Make a request to the [Create an origin](/docs/apiPrerendering#/paths/api-prerender-v1-origins/post) endpoint using the POST method.
+- Make a request to the [Create origin](/docs/apiPrerendering#/paths/api-prerender-v1-origins/post) endpoint using the POST method.
 - Include the necessary headers and provide a body containing your origin details.

 ## 2. Fetch Prerendered Page Content